 Our other option is to place our trunk in the position when our abs will have to engage isometrically (statically) in order to maintain stability and integrity of the trunk.

 In order to develop abs optimally and get a six-pack Efron would be proud of, we’ll train this muscle in both functions.

+We will also try to hit both ‘fast twitch’ and ‘slow twitch’ muscle fibres of our abs and this is why we’ll use different repetition ranges.
 The programme outlined below is suited for all levels, with the notion that beginners will have to skip the A series exercises until they develop enough strength to cope with demands of these advanced movements.
 Intermediate trainees can try the A exercises in their most basic form, and progress from there.